gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 sudo reboot
 ```

-I've had a lot of issues with pairing these controllers through BlueTooth in the past.
+I've had a lot of issues with pairing my Xbox Core Wireless Controller through BlueTooth in the past.
 However, I found this time around that stock installs of Buster (10) and Bullseye (11) with the `xpadneo` driver works *without* any other steps such as disabling ERTM or SAP.
 To pair my controllers through BlueTooth, I normally execute the following commands.

 ```bash
 sudo bluetoothctl